kakserpom/php-sqlx-rs/README.md

 ### Sqlx\OrderBy

-A helper class for rendering safe `ORDER BY` clauses from user input.
+A helper class for safe `ORDER BY` clauses from user input.

+**SAFETY:**

+- You can safely pass any user input as sorting settings.
+- Do NOT pass user input into the `OrderBy` constructor to avoid SQL injection vulnerabilities.

+**Examples**:

 ```php
 $orderBy = new Sqlx\OrderBy([